Skip to Content

 Grand Slam is a fabulous gay karaoke bar in Osaka with lovely staff

-If you’re a karaoke fiend looking to make new friends in a largely unknown destination, then have we got the perfect place for you!
+If you’re a karaoke fiend looking to make new friends in a largely unknown destination, then we have got the perfect place for you!
 Not only are the gay locals who attend Grand Slam the kindest people you’re bound to meet, but the staff speak wonderful English and will gladly help make any introductions you can’t efficiently perform on your own.
 Just make sure you come out strong when you finally get your chance to take the stage.
 We're talking Dancing Queen, folks!

 Dungaree